-the Rand-value of forest-product exports during the past several years, with the total value of exports in 2006 being only R382 million more than in the previous year, but some R1,3 billion or 12% less than when at its peak in 2002.
+As with other export-based industries, the recent weakness of the Rand has had a positive effect on the Rand-value of forest-product exports during the past year, with the total value of exports in 2007 being R2 280 billion more than in the previous year and some R984 million or 8,8% higher than its previous peak in 2002.
 Stringent environmental codes of practice are implemented in all plantation and processing activities.
 The Chief Directorate: Forestry of the Department of Water Affairs and Forestry promotes optimal development of forestry and arboriculture in South Africa.